-Instagram’s privacy settings are a little sparse compared to both Facebook and Twitter.
+Instagram’s privacy settings are sparse compared to Facebook and Twitter.
 To access your settings, log into your Instagram account, click on your profile, then on ‘Settings,’ and finally on ‘Privacy and Security.’

-Instagram offers you one final feature, which is the ability to check your account data.
-This is a comprehensive list of all the data the company holds about you and your account.
-You can use this menu to download all of your data to grasp better what Instagram knows about you.
+Instagram offers you one final feature: the ability to check your account data.
+This is a comprehensive list of the company’s data about you and your account.
+You can use this menu to download your data to grasp better what Instagram knows about you.

 Snapchat Privacy Settings

-A lot of the options on Snapchat deal with deleting conversation and search histories.
-You should pay special attention to the ‘contact syncing’ and ‘Permissions’ sections of this menu.
+Many of the options on Snapchat deal with deleting conversations and search histories.
+You should pay special attention to this menu’s ‘contact syncing’ and ‘Permissions’ sections.
 These features allow the app to scan your contacts for your friends on Snapchat.
-Contact scraping is a convenient way of finding friends on the app, but you are giving Snapchat easy access to your phone’s contact data.
+Contact scraping is a convenient way of finding friends on the app, but you give Snapchat easy access to your phone’s contact data.

 Your final option under the ‘Privacy’ heading is ‘My Data.’
-This option allows you to download all of the data Snapchat has collected on you so you can find out how much of your personal information they’re storing.
+This option allows you to download all of the data Snapchat has collected on you to find out how much of your personal information they’re storing.

 TikTok Privacy Settings

 Your TikTok privacy menu has a full suite of options to control most aspects of your online privacy.
 Like Twitter and Instagram, TikTok accounts can be either public or private.
-Setting your account to private means you have to approve followers before they can follow you, but your profile will still show up in search results.
+Setting your account to private means you must approve followers before they can follow you, but your profile will still appear in search results.